 * If something hurts, you’re not in the right position or you’ve stretched too forcefully.

-If you are not sure on pre or post run exercises and stretching then speak to one of the coaches or leaders for assistance.
+If you are not sure on pre or post run exercises and stretching then speak to one of the Coaches or Run Leaders for assistance.